 A: It is possible to be infected by a stomach virus more than once, though the same virus does not usually come back very soon after an infection.
-Many people experience more than one bout of viral gastroenteritis in their adult lives, and younger children commonly experience more than one episode in the space of a year.
+Many people experience more than one bout of viral gastroenteritis in their adult lives, and younger children commonly experience more than one episode in the space of a year (read about viral gastroenteritis in children).
 If you have recently experienced gastroenteritis and the symptoms seem to have returned, it is advisable to see a doctor to check for other conditions.

 Q: Can viral gastroenteritis cause blood in the stool?